The Ultimate 7-Day Peru Itinerary: Lima, Cusco, and Beyond

 The first thing I asked myself when I walked into the Temple of the Sun was, Why does it look like a Catholic Church?
 The Spanish colonists destroyed the temple and used its foundations to build the Church of Santo Domingo.

-We were among the first people to arrive at the temple, and no tour guides were available then.
+We were among the first people to arrive at the temple, and no tour guides were available at that time.
 There weren’t many posted signs or placards to provide detailed information about the site.
-So we started talking to Mario, a gardener at the temple, who happily provided us with some interesting information about the temple’s history.
+We then began speaking with Mario, a gardener at the temple, who provided us with some interesting information about the temple’s history.

 We had planned to see more ruins around Cusco, but that was before we realized that Peru was playing against Denmark in the World Cup!
 They haven’t been in the World Cup in over 30 years, so this was a huge deal.

-So we bought some jerseys and watched the game in Plaza De Armas.
+We purchased jerseys and watched the game at Plaza de Armas.
 The crowd was massive, and the energy was insane.
 Even though Peru didn’t win, it was still a special moment to be a part of!
-If you have extra time in Cusco, check out the Plaza De Armas because they often have interesting public events.
+If you have extra time in Cusco, be sure to visit the Plaza de Armas, which often hosts public events.

-After the game, we got a well-needed full body and hot stone massage near Plaza De Armas for $12.
+After the game, we had a much-needed full-body massage with hot stones near Plaza de Armas for $12.
 It was one of the best massages I’ve had in a while and a great way to end a very active trip.

 Where to Stay During Your Peru Trip